Fort de Dailly: Construction

 Initial studies were carried out for a fortification at Savatan in 1890.
 It became clear that a position in the higher Dailly massif to the south would protect forces on the Savatan plateau and would complement a battery on the opposite side of the valley at Scex.
 A small hotel on the site of an old weather observation station on the Dailly massif was chosen for the barracks.
 Robert Weber was the architect in charge of the works.
-Initial work installed two 150mm mortars on Dailly at an altitude of about 3000 m, which remained in place until the 1920s.
-A single 120mm howitzer in an armored turret was installed on the summit, remaining in place through the 1940s.
-For local defense, two 84mm guns were placed in concreted casemates near an observation point in 1894, called the Batterie de la Galerie de Morcles.
+Initial work installed two 150 mm mortars on Dailly at an altitude of about 3000 m, which remained in place until the 1920s.
+A single 120 mm howitzer in an armored turret was installed on the summit, remaining in place through the 1940s.
+For local defense, two 84 mm guns were placed in concreted casemates near an observation point in 1894, called the Batterie de la Galerie de Morcles.

 Heavier artillery was initially installed in open positions.
-150mm Krupp field guns were installed in open emplacements in 1894, allowing fire in two directions.
+150 mm Krupp field guns were installed in open emplacements in 1894, allowing fire in two directions.
 Battery C15 was placed on the ridge between Righi and the Aiguille, firing north and south.
-Battery C10 with two 105mm guns and the Batterie Aiguille with the same equipment were placed near the summit.
-The Batterie de l'Observatoire, located above the Galerie des Mordes, was equipped with four 120mm guns.
-The Batterie Rossignol placed two 120mm pieces each facing north and south, while the Batterie de Plan 2 and the Batterie de Righi each mounted two 120mm pieces.
-These were replaced in 1923 by Model 1912 120mm howitzers with a higher rate of fire.
+Battery C10 with two 105 mm guns and the Batterie Aiguille with the same equipment were placed near the summit.
+The Batterie de l'Observatoire, located above the Galerie des Mordes, was equipped with four 120 mm guns.
+The Batterie Rossignol placed two 120 mm pieces each facing north and south, while the Batterie de Plan 2 and the Batterie de Righi each mounted two 120 mm pieces.
+These were replaced in 1923 by Model 1912 120 mm howitzers with a higher rate of fire.

 As construction continued, rotating guns were installed to exploit the broad field of fire afforded by the heights.
-Four or six 120mm guns on mobile were installed on tracks in the Righi area.
+Four or six 120 mm guns on mobile were installed on tracks in the Righi area.
 The guns were stored in garages in the rock, and were in service until the 1930s, forming batteries E1, E2 and E3.
 Two or four mobile guns were converted to fixed positions, replacing the C10 battery.
 Fixed turret guns were installed in the 1930s.
-The Model 1939 105mm gun was developed with an underground barbette, with the gun carriage in an armored turret and only the barrel exposed.
+The Model 1939 105 mm gun was developed with an underground barbette, with the gun carriage in an armored turret and only the barrel exposed.
 Battery Panaux, with two turrets, was placed in service in 1940, remaining in service until 1994.